SandyRodger/RB130-139/introduction_to_testing.md

 ```
 You may be able to get away with only EA of SEAT.

+[Here is an exercise about using Setup and Teardown to analyse a text file](https://launchschool.com/exercises/82427de8) which I need to review.

 ## [Testing Equality](https://launchschool.com/lessons/dd2ae827/assignments/bcce2222)

 What are we saying is equal?